fact-liverpool/ofxFACTLiverpoolScreen/README.md

 ofxFACTLiverpoolScreen
 ======================

-ofxFACTLiverpoolScreen is a Openframeworks addon for send pixels in FACT facade
+ofxFACTLiverpoolScreen is a Openframeworks addon for send pixels in FACT facade.

 Credits: The library was develop by the artist Mar Canet (mar.canet@gmail.com - http://mcanet.info)